bjames/neverthenetwork/pages/linux_cli.md

 __Note:__`nohup` and `disown` are functionally the same except `nohup` handles IO redirection for you.
 Absent of any other [IO Redirection](#io-redirection), `disown`ed jobs will continue to send output to `stdout` until the current session ends.

+I don't cover `screen` here as I don't use it myself, but if you find `disown` or `nohup` insufficient for your needs you might look at using `screen` instead.

 ## IO Redirection

 IO Redirection is one of the more powerful features of the Linux command line.
-I only cover the essentials here, but honestly it's pretty rare that you'll need much more than what I've listed below.
+I only cover the essentials here, but it's rare that you'll need much more than what I've listed below.
 For more details try searching for Pipelines and REDIRECTION in `man bash`

 ### Standard Streams

-POSIX compliant programs have three standard streams. `stdin` or standard input is the input you give to a program. `stdout` or standard output is the output from the program. `stderr` or standard error is a separate output stream (generally also written to the terminal) used for error messages.
+POSIX compliant programs have three standard streams. `stdin` or standard input is the input you give to a program. `stdout` or standard output is the output from the program. `stderr` or standard error is a separate output stream (also written to the terminal) used for error messages.
 In keeping with the [Unix Philosophy](#unix-philosophy) these all have pretty predictable output (or take predictable input)[^8].
 These streams are what allow [IO Redirection](#io-redirection) to take place.

 ### Redirection Operators

 * `command1 | command2`
 	- Redirects `stdout` from command1 to `stdin` of command2.
-	- This type of redirection is known as a pipe
+	- This type of redirection is known as a __pipe__
 	- Example: using grep to search the output of `man bash`

 	```